grahamking/hatcog/README.md

 ## Details

 hatcog is a text-based IRC client which plays well with [tmux](http://www.google.ca/search?q=tmux).
-The client is in Python / curses, the server in Go.
+The client is in Python3 / curses, the server in Go.

 hatcog is made up of two programs: `hatcogd`, which connects to your irc server, and `hjoin`, which manages input/output for a single channel. `hatcogd` is started for you in the background, so usually you only interact with the curses client, `hjoin`.